three-headed-giant/it/docs/contributing.md

 Try to follow PEP8 & PEP20 but don't hesitate about following a style that is presented in this project but not complies with PEP8.
 If you are adding a new handler and you aren't sure about which plugin it fits, open an issue before sending PR.

+By the way, after adding a new feature or fixing a bug please report your change to `CHANGELOG.md` (if possible, link the github issue).

 ### Commit Messages

 We use `prefix: a short desc` template for our commit messages.
 Prefixes;